 Instead, loosen any tight clothing — such as belts, collars, or ties — to help restore blood flow.
 Propping the person's feet and lower legs up on a backpack or jacket can also help move blood back toward the brain.

 Someone who has fainted will usually recover quickly.
-Because it's normal to feel a bit weak after fainting, be sure the person stays lying down.
+Because it's normal to feel a bit weak after fainting, be sure the person stays lying down for a bit.
 Getting up too quickly may bring on another fainting spell.

 Call 911 if someone who has fainted does not regain consciousness after about a minute or is having difficulty breathing.